 Finding Adequate Treatment

 Adequate treatment options are not as available for women.
 Specialized drug treatment that focuses just on women’s issues is key.
 Finding hope and healing in recovery comes from being part of a dual diagnosis program that focuses on women’s mental health programs.
 Women face more barriers to treatment, including pregnancy, child protection concerns, and childcare issues.
 Problems of caring for others have plagued women for a long time.
 They are taking care of others while they seek adequate treatment in many cases and do not focus just on their own treatment.
 Women may be more prone to hiding substance abuse out of fear of stigma or repercussions from a partner.
 Both men and women respond well to specialized behavioral therapies that target alcohol use disorder.
 Women may benefit from mixed-gender programs for alcohol use disorder.
 It depends on their desires, needs, and challenges.
 Women often do well in women-specific treatment where they are not at risk of being triggered by other men due to past trauma.
 Women need support from loved ones to reduce alcohol consumption and find help in recovery.
+There are many nuances to treating women in rehab.
+The more we know about how women need specific treatment, the more targeted the approach can be to better support their healing journey.
 Addressing the layers of issues helps women make improvements in all aspects of life, including relationships and physical health.

 Casa Capri is designed for women who are struggling with addiction to find hope and a purpose.
 Trauma-informed care is part of the program here for women at Casa Capri.
 We take your recovery seriously and want you to heal.
 If you are struggling, we are here to help: Call us at 844-593-8020